 Privacy & Security

-To score this section, think about answering the following questions:
+To score this section, think about answering the following questions with Yes (5) or No (0):

-"Is it possible to still use the product or service without having to submit personal data to it?"
-Answer with Yes (5) or No (0).
+"Is it possible to still use the product without having to submit personal data to it?"

 Add the resulting scores to get the rating for this section.

-When you finish evaluating all three sections, sum all your results.
-The product or service with a higher score will have the tendency to be the best choice in terms of calm technology adherence.
+When you finish evaluating all four sections, add all your results.
+The product with a higher score will have the tendency to be the best choice in terms of calm technology adherence.

-I really hope this simple method inspires people to reflect when making decisions regarding purchasing technology products and signing up to services.
+I really hope this simple method inspires people to reflect when making decisions regarding purchasing technology products and signing up for online products.